 The Palestinian Internship Program (PIP) provides young Palestinian professionals with work experience placements at leading Israel-based companies, especially in the fields of tech and finance.

-Founded by Yadin Kaufmann in 2014, PIP has so far completed five cycles of internships comprising 39 interns and 25 companies including leading multinationals such as Intel, Thomson Reuters, HP Indigo and Teva, as well as a number of start-ups and venture capital firms.
+Founded by Yadin Kaufmann in 2014, PIP has so far completed 10 cycles of internships comprising 72 interns and over 45 companies including leading multinationals such as Google, Intel, Thomson Reuters, HP Indigo and Teva, as well as a number of start-ups and venture capital firms.

 However, due to a lack of opportunities, more than half of Palestinian graduates are either unemployed or settle for low-skilled positions outside their field of expertise.
 Moreover, many of the country’s most talented graduates are joining a ‘brain drain’, taking up opportunities in the Gulf states, the US, Europe and elsewhere.